mudit2108/docker-kafka/README.md

 The Zookeeper container is set in zookeeper_kafka kafka starts another container which connects to the zookeeper in the zookeeper_kafka container

+To be added:
+  Health checks in the cluster